Paul Black (educational researcher)

-Paul J. Black is a British educational researcher, physicist and a current Professor Emeritus at King's College London.
-Black was previously Professor of Science Education and Director of the Centre for Science and Mathematics Education at the Chelsea College of Science and Technology and Head for Educational Studies at King's College London.
-He is a former Chair for the Task Group on Assessment and Testing and Deputy Chair of the National Curriculum Council, and is recognised as an architect of the national curriculum testing regime and the national curriculum for Science.
+Paul Joseph Black (10 September 1930 – 16 March 2026) was a British educational researcher, physicist and a Professor Emeritus at King's College London.
+He was Professor of Science Education and Director of the Centre for Science and Mathematics Education at the Chelsea College of Science and Technology and Head for Educational Studies at King's College London.
+Black was the Chair for the Task Group on Assessment and Testing and Deputy Chair of the National Curriculum Council, and is recognised as an architect of the national curriculum testing regime and the national curriculum for Science.

-Early career
+Early life and career

-Black completed his first degree at the University of Manchester, going on to complete his PhD in Crystallography at the Cavendish Laboratory at the University of Cambridge in 1954.
+Paul Joseph Black was born in La Cumbre, Valle del Cauca, Colombia on 10 September 1930, where his British parents William and Susie were living, before moving to Wales.
+He completed his first degree at the University of Manchester, going on to complete his PhD in Crystallography at the Cavendish Laboratory at the University of Cambridge in 1954.
 Between 1954 and 1976, Black was a faculty member in the Department of Physics in the University of Birmingham.
-During his time at Birmingham, he worked with Jon Ogborn of Worcester College of Higher Education, designing the Nuffield Foundations' A-Level Physics Course.
-During the early 1970s Black again work with Ogborn who was the Project co-ordinator, for The Higher Education Learning Project in Physics which was funded by the Nuffield Foundation.
+During his time at Birmingham, he worked with Jon Ogborn of Worcester College of Higher Education, designing the Nuffield Foundation's A-Level Physics Course.
+During the early 1970s, Black again worked with Ogborn who was the Project co-ordinator, for The Higher Education Learning Project in Physics which was funded by the Nuffield Foundation.

 Educational research

 In 1976, Black left the University of Birmingham and joined the Chelsea College of Science and Technology as Professor of Science Education and Director of the Centre for Science and Mathematics Education.
 Black became the educational advisor to the Nuffield-Chelsea Curriculum Trust at this time.
-Between 1978 and 1988 Black was Director for the UK government's national survey of school science performance, and also served on the Research Grants Board of the Economic and Social Research Council.
-In 1985 Chelsea College of Science and Technology merged with King's College London and Black continued as Professor of Science Education and became the Head for Educational Studies.
+Between 1978 and 1988, Black was Director for the UK government's national survey of school science performance, and also served on the Research Grants Board of the Economic and Social Research Council.
+In 1985, Chelsea College of Science and Technology merged with King's College London and Black continued as Professor of Science Education and became the Head for Educational Studies.
 He held this position until his retirement in 1995 becoming Professor Emeritus.
 From 1985 to 1991, Black was President of the Groupe Internationale de Recherche sur l’Enseignement de la Physique, and became chair of the International Commission on Physics Education between 1993 and 1999.
-Black has also been a visiting professor of education at Stanford University, and continued to work with the Nuffield Foundation developing design & technology and science work at primary, secondary and tertiary levels.
-In 1986 Black was the president of the Association for Science Education.
+Black was also a visiting professor of education at Stanford University, and continued to work with the Nuffield Foundation developing design & technology and science work at primary, secondary and tertiary levels.
+In 1986, Black was the president of the Association for Science Education.